Support Groups

 • Kaleidoscope

-All mental illnesses are welcome at Family and Friends, Young Adults, and at Kaleidoscope (including schizophrenia, borderline personality disorder, anxiety, bipolar disorder, depression, hoarding, OCD, etc) and an official diagnosis is not necessary.
+All mental illnesses are welcome at Family and Friends, Queer Group, Young Adults, and at Kaleidoscope (including schizophrenia, borderline personality disorder, anxiety, bipolar disorder, depression, hoarding, OCD, etc) and an official diagnosis is not necessary.

 Groups begin promptly at 6:30pm EST. We do not allow people into the groups after 6:45pm.
 Meetings end at 8pm.